erfanhajibandeh/gbfs-bikeshare-forecasting/README.md

 ### Insights and Findings

-- The ensemble method somtimes performed on par or superior to both the Prophet and Neural Prophet models.
+- The Neural Prophet performed on par or superior to the Prophet model.
 - The Neural Prophet model displayed a pronounced sensitivity to data variance, attempting to capture fluctuations as accurately as possible.
-- An unconventional approach of averaging variances for supply and demand was adopted for comparative analysis, justified by the similarity of variances across clusters.

 ### Visualizations